Agricultural-technical training for entrepreneurial youth

 Ecological sustainability is a core aspect of the training, woven in throughout.
 Topics such as sustainable soil management, the avoidance of erosion, sustainable water and energy use, sorting, recycling, compost use, environmentally friendly pest management, etc. are fully integrated into the project.
 Students are encouraged to grow local crops from the Andes, such as cañihau, kiwicha, mama or tarwi but also discover that strawberries and roses can be grown at over 3000 m.a.s.l.

-students entered the program since the start of the project
+students entered the program since the start

 of graduates have a profitable business.